konrad-zajac/0.BASH-Helper/README.md

         - Modyfing:
                 - Modyfing strings
-                - Renaming in a sequence from 00, 01, 02, ...
-N with extension
-                - Renaming in a sequence from 01, 02, 03, ...
-N with extension
+                - Renaming from 0,1 or M to N

     * Mac operations: